davidberko36/WasteManagementSystem/README.md

 	•	User Registration and Authentication: Secure user registration and login system.
 	•	Scheduling: Clients can choose the start date for waste collection and set up recurring schedules.
 	•	Payment Integration: Integrated with Paystack for handling payments.
+(Disabled for security reasons)
 	•	Email Notifications: Automated email notifications for scheduling and payment confirmations.
 	•	Admin Dashboard: Admin interface for managing collections, users, and payments.